jaspersim/jaspersim.github.io/_pages/publications.md

 Sim, J. H. (2018, Oct).
 Language dominance and accent variation: a phonetic study of two groups of educated Malay speakers of Singapore English.
 Presented at the Experimental Phonetics and Phonology seminar, University of Cambridge.

 Sim, J. H. (2015, May).
 Language dominance and accent variation: a phonetic study of two groups of educated Malay speakers of Singapore English.
 Presented at the Experimental Phonetics and Phonology seminar, University of Cambridge.

+## Work in progress

+**Sim, J. H.** & Post, B. (in revision).
+Bilingual phonological acquisition in a multi(dia)lectal context: acquisition of /l/ by English-Malay bilingual children in Singapore.